 Source: Hero Images / Getty

 Most parents dread having “the talk” with their children, mostly because they can’t conceive of their babies becoming young adults and being at an age where sex is a very probable thing.
 Some parents struggle with how much to tell their children or how much information (they think) their children can handle?
 Other parents struggle with “when” to broach the subject with their children.
 Many parents struggle to talk about sex with their children at all for various reasons, including their own sexual baggage.
 It can be even more complicated with the whole different kind of safe sex that has emerged from the development of sex toys.
 Many people are worried that their electronic sex devices could be remotely hacked.
 But even without electronic devices, safe sex has become a much more difficult subject to tackle because of the increase in the popularity and the variety of sex toys.
 From rabbit vibrators to the more feline feels, society today is full of them.
 It can be a difficult conversation to have when there is so much ground to cover sensitively.

 Like it or not, “the talk” is something every parent should have with their children.
 Especially in an age where adult entertainment websites such as https://www.cartoonporno.xxx/ are so easily accessible.
 For me, as a parent, I would rather my children learn from me and ask me their questions in a safe, loving, judgment-free environment, rather than attempting to learn from the internet, which will lead them to things that could skew their perspective about “healthy” sex and sexual norms.
 Even though I’m sure that there are adults out there that enjoy watching and even filming amateur porn like what can be found on www.tubev.sex and similar websites for homemade videos in a responsible way, an open dialogue about sex is still necessary.
-Children should be able to get their information from me as opposed to their me friends who likely don’t know that much about sex either.
+Children should be able to get their information from a parent or carer as opposed to their friends who likely don’t know that much about sex either.